muhammad-usama12/final_project/README.md

 #### By [Devi Raju](https://github.com/DeviRaju27), Muhammad Usama, [Kasey Valdez](https://github.com/kaseyvee)

 A community where users can discuss any TV show they like.
-This app caters to passionate fans who want to actively discuss their favourite shows.
+This app caters to passionate fans who want to engage with other fans and discuss their desired TV shows.

 ## Final Product